 To understand the difference between the two types of theory, we can compare with a simple quantum mechanics Hamiltonian $H=p^2/2m + V(x)$.
 Quantizing the relation $E=H(p,x)$ leads to a Schr\"odinger equation that is second order in $x$ derivatives (and which, depending on the form of $V(x)$, may not be solvable analytically).
 Alternatively, we could replace this fixed energy relation by {\em two} conditions $p\mp{\sqrt{ 2m(E -V(x))}}=0$ linear in $p$; these would be analogous to the conditions $D_\pm = 0$ appearing in our quantum cosmology model.
-In the quantum mechanics case, quantizing the linear relations and taking superpositions of their respective solutions results in a set of plane wave solutions, different to those of the second order theory.
-The interpretation of these plane wave solutions would be as the lowest order WKB/eikonal approximation to the theory given by the initial Schr\"odinger equation.
+In the quantum mechanics case, quantizing the linear relations and taking superpositions of their respective solutions results in a set of plane-wave solutions, different to those of the second-order theory.
+These plane-wave solutions are interpreted as the lowest order WKB/eikonal approximation to the theory given by the initial Schr\"odinger equation.
 Hence, while these approaches agree in producing the same classical dynamics (away from turning points where $p$ can change sign), the two quantum theories give different predictions in terms of $\hbar$-dependent corrections to the classical limit.
-In quantum cosmology, we do not know which type of quantization is ``correct'' and we saw at the end of Section~\ref{classical} that the classical cosmological dynamics can be equally described by the linear Hamiltonian (\ref{linearhamilt}) or by the original (\ref{hamiltonian}).
-In the quantum theory we can then follow either a first order or a second order approach as separate theories, with the difference between them becoming relevant at next-to-lowest order in $\hbar$.
+In quantum cosmology, we do not know which type of quantization is ``correct'' and we saw at the end of Section~\ref{classical} that the classical cosmological dynamics can be equally described by either the linear Hamiltonian (\ref{linearhamilt}) or by the original (\ref{hamiltonian}).
+In the quantum theory we can then follow either a first-order or a second-order approach as separate theories, with the difference between these becoming relevant at next-to-lowest order in $\hbar$.
 Again, we stress that this ambiguity goes beyond the issue of ordering ambiguities: it is about different {\em classical} representations of the same dynamics used as starting points for quantization. {\it The strategy proposed here is a new type of quantization procedure} compared to most of the existing quantum cosmology literature.